 Bruiser Blackfish of Long Island Sound

-Last fall, the crew of New England Fishing TV sampled the fantastic blackfish (tautog) fishery in Long Island Sound.
+In 2017, the crew of New England Fishing TV sampled the fantastic blackfish (tautog) fishery in Long Island Sound.

-Serving as guide was Captain Chris Landry, a blackfish expert who also works at Atlantic Outboard in Westbrook, CT.
+Serving as guide was Captain Chris Landry, a blackfishing aficionado who also works at Atlantic Outboard in Westbrook, CT.
 We met Chris at the Westbrook Marine Center, whose capable staff launched our Pursuit C260 center console with the help of a forklift.
 A short run into the Sound put us over a top-secret wreck in 60 feet of water that Chris insisted held a pile of beefy blackfish.

 He was right.
 Moments after setting up on the wreck and sending down 2 green crabs, we were hooked to a pair of keeper ‘tog.
 But that was only the beginning, as 10 minutes later, host Tom Richardson landed a brute estimated at 10 pounds—his personal best blackfish!